 Bertrand L. Jaber, MD, MS, Chair, Department of Medicine

 Dr. Jaber’s research interests and original accomplishments have covered several important areas within the field of nephrology, including biocompatibility of dialyzers, leukocyte dysfunction in uremia, novel dialysis therapies, and the utility of biomarkers in acute kidney injury.
-More recently, he has made contributions to the field of evidence-based medicine through the conduct of meta-analyses on the prevention and treatment of kidney diseases.
+He has also made contributions to the field of evidence-based medicine through the conduct of meta-analyses on the prevention and treatment of kidney diseases.
 He has mentored and supervised scores of trainees through the conduct of quality improvement initiatives and research projects.

 Since 2015, Dr. Jaber has been featured annually in the Top Doctors list of the Boston Magazine.
-Dr. Jaber is a Professor of Medicine at Tufts University School of Medicine.
-When not at work, Dr. Jaber finds time to unwind with family and friends, stay fit, cook, enjoy music playing, and travel.
+Dr. Jaber is a Professor of Medicine at Tufts University School of Medicine and an Adjunct Professor of Medicine at Boston University School of Medicine.

 Claudia Nader, MD, Program Director